GrindingHZ/systempulse/README.md

 - **Session History**: Manage and view all recorded sessions
 - **Theme Support**: Light, dark, and system theme options
 - **Settings**: Configure recording intervals and notification preferences

+## For Developers

+This app is particularly useful for developers who want to:
+- **Monitor App Performance**: Integrate this monitoring code into your own app to track your app's CPU usage and system memory impact
+- **Performance Testing**: Use this as a reference implementation for adding app-specific CPU/memory monitoring to your applications
+- **App Impact Analysis**: Understand how your app uses CPU resources and affects system memory
+- **Code Integration**: Merge the monitoring functionality into your existing Flutter apps to monitor their performance

+The app provides a complete implementation of app-specific CPU monitoring and system memory tracking that can be adapted and integrated into other Flutter applications.

 ## Screenshots